Open Now

 Step 3

 A diverter valve changes the direction of water from the tap to the shower.
 To find this, detach your current tap handle.
-You will need first to remove and inspect your existing diverter valve.
+You will need to remove and inspect your existing diverter valve first.
 If it is worn, replace it with a new one.
 You can find these at most hardware stores.
-If your current one is still in good condition, you can clean it with white vinegar.
+If your current one is still in good condition, clean it with white vinegar.

 Step 4